ravisahu/MakemojiSDK-Android/README.md

 *	Messages are composed of simple HTML containing image and paragraph tags.
 Formatting is presented as inline CSS.

-*  All network operations happen asyncronously and do not block the User Interface
+*  All network operations happen asynchronously and do not block the User Interface

 Service Performance
 ---------------------